eflautt/ga-data-science/projects/final-projects/04-notebook-rough-draft/readme.md

 ### PROMPT

-Our goal for this project is to develop a working draft that could be shared amongst your peers.
+Our goal for this project is to develop a working technical document that can be shared amongst your peers.
 Similar to any other technical project, it should surface your work and approach in a human readable format.
 Your project should push the reader to ask for more insightful questions, and avoid issues like, "what does this line of code do?"

 From a presentation perspective, think about the machine learning applications of your data.
 Use your model to display correlations, feature importance, and unexplained variance.
 Document your research with a summary, explaining your modeling approach as well as the strengths and weaknesses of any variables in the process.